Help now! Save our WarTime Allies .

 In August 2021, everything changed seemingly overnight.
-The chaotic evacuation from Kabul left an estimated 96% of our SIV applicants behind.
-Analysis of current Department of State data tells us that at the current rate, it may take close to 2 decades before we can process and relocate the remaining SIV applicants out of Afghanistan.
+The chaotic evacuation from Kabul left an estimated 96% of our SIV applicants behind in Afghanistan.
+Analysis of current Department of State data tells us that at the current rate, it may take close to 31 YEARS before we can process and relocate the remaining SIV applicants out of Afghanistan.
 These staggering numbers don’t even include the tens of thousands of other Afghans at risk in Afghanistan that don’t fit into the niche qualifications of the SIV programs.

-To assist us in this effort, please DONATE NOW to our mission, to which we are dedicated to seeing through until such time as our Wartime Allies are successfully resettled and established in the U.S.
+To assist us in this effort, please DONATE NOW (link below) to our mission, to which we are dedicated to seeing through until such time as our Wartime Allies are successfully resettled and established in the U.S.